Insights provides powerful tools that allow you to generate and filter SoundExchange reports.

 E-mail reports

 This feature allows for creating reports and then sending them to an e-mail address.
-This makes it so that you don't have to to wait for report generation to complete.
+This makes it so that you don't have to wait for report generation to complete.

 The Email reports screen can be used to get also detailed reports for station and podcast stats.
 Reports can be filtered by date, time, station, country, state, city, platform, or device.
 Other filters can be set by the amount of TLH, total and active sessions, ATSL, bounce rate, and unique users.

-Another benefit of this feature is the ability to be able to choose a specific Transmission Category which is the single-letter code that describes your service as defined by SoundExchange.
+Another benefit of this feature is the ability to be able to choose a specific Transmission Category, which is the single-letter code that describes your service as defined by SoundExchange.
 Has also the ability to generate reports from multiple stations.

 Note: The "Transmission Category" drop-down is an experimental feature and will be further developed in coming months.